-- 1) Keep the hair clean, well groomed, and at a modest length with highlights of a natural hair color. (no blue, green, pink, purple, etc.) - 2) Students are to be clean-shaven with the exception of neatly trimmed mustaches.
-Students who are not clean-shaven will be asked to shave at school and will be charged for a disposable razor.
-Beards and Fu Manchu's are not allowed.
-Sideburns should be trimmed so they do not extend beyond the earlobes. - 3) All tops should be at collarbone height.
+- 1) Keep the hair clean, well groomed, and at a modest length with highlights of a natural hair color. (no blue, green, pink, purple, etc.) - 2) Students may wear a neatly trimmed beard or mustache.
+Administration reserves the right to ask a student to shave or trim their beard or mustache, if it becomes a distraction. - 3) All tops should be at collarbone height.
 No cleavage should be showing at any time.
 Examples of tops that fit this criteria include, but are not limited to, collared shirts with one button open, "crew-neck" shirts, "round-neck" t-shirts, etc. Tops that do not meet this criteria (for example, "cammies," "scoop-neck" shirts, v-necked shirts, etc.) should not be worn or must have another shirt that meets the above criteria worn underneath.
 The following are examples of tops to avoid: tank tops, halter tops, spaghetti straps, sleeveless shirts, bare midriffs, tight-fitting or sexually suggestive tops.
 A tank top is any shirt that does not cover from the neck line to the rounding of the shoulder.
 (Girls: sleeveless dresses and blouses may be worn with the exception of tank tops.)